percona/percona-postgresql-operator/README.md

 ### kubectl

-Quickly make the Operator up and running with cloud native PostgreSQL includes two main steps:
+Quickly making the Operator up and running with cloud native PostgreSQL includes two main steps:

 Deploy the operator from `deploy/operator.yaml`